 Except for nominations from the NSPE Boad of Directors, the deadline for receipt of a nominee's complete nomination packet at NSPE headquarters is February 1.
 Any nomination packets received after the deadline will be returned to the nominating party.
 Incomplete packets will not be sent to the NSPE Council of Fellows Executive Committee for review.
 There will be no exceptions to the deadline requirement.
 However, if February 1st falls on a Saturday or Sunday, the deadline will be extended to the following Monday.

 The NSPE Board of Directors votes final approval of those nominees recommended for Fellow status by the NSPE Council of Fellows Executive Committee.

-All Fellow member nomination packets are to be sent to:
+All Fellow member nomination packets are to be sent electronically to: Awards@nspe.org

 Notes on Completing the Application

 The key to providing a successful application is for the submitting state society, interest group or chartered affinity group to take ownership and "add value" in presenting the accomplishments of its nominee.
 Merely listing activities without showing the significance of the accomplishments may leave the Council of Fellows Executive Committee with insufficient information for a positive response.

 Nominees must show prominent accomplishment in all three of the criteria established by the Board: the engineering profession, the Society, and the community.
 A lack in one or another area can lessen a nominee's chance.